28 Best Things to do in Salt Spring Island, BC

 Lavender & Black Farm

-The boutique helichrysum and lavender farm is absolutely stunning.
+The boutique lavender and helichrysum farm is stunning.
 In the beautifully decorated shop, you will find hand-crafted wellness products and culinary products, as well as dried lavender and helichrysum flowers.
-They are perfect for a vase in your home.
 The owners are friendly and passionate about what they do.
-They will gladly answer any questions you have and teach you about their techniques.
+They were excited to answer our questions and teach us about their techniques.

 Lavender & Black Farm, Salt Spring Island